t1/kub-ee/README.md

    the cells show the number of instances of an application on this stage;
    if there are different versions on the nodes of one stage, both are displayed. _(todo)_
 1. He clicks on a `+` button next to the number, and another instance is deployed;
-   the meta-deployer picks the node with the lowest load. _(todo)_
+   Kub-EE picks the node with the lowest load. _(todo)_
 1. He clicks on a `-` button and one instance is undeployed;
-   the meta-deployer picks the application instance running on the node with the most load. _(todo)_
+   Kub-EE picks the application instance running on the node with the most load. _(todo)_
 1. He opens a menu in one matrix cell and picks a different version;
    he sees an in-place option to deploy the new version on all nodes (one-by-one) or only on one node; _(todo)_
 1. He decides to update all, and sees the numbers of the different versions within the cell as the rollout progresses. _(todo)_
-1. He configures a minimum and maximum load for one service on one stage, and the meta deployer deploys or undeploys instances on more or less nodes to stay in that load range. _(todo)_
+1. He configures a minimum and maximum load for one service on one stage, and Kub-EE deploys or undeploys instances on more or less nodes to stay in that load range. _(todo)_

 ## Ideas For The Deployer

-* Report to meta-deployer:
-  * Web-Sockets to push audits
+* Web-Sockets to push audits (maybe even watch others deploy/undeploy)
-  * Watch others deploy/undeploy
 * Load metrics; by app & total
-* exclude bundles/apps instead of `${myapp.state or «deployed»}`